si1718/si1718-amo-journals/README.md

-# si1718-amo-sandbox
+# si1718-amo-journals
 #
-# Welcome to my repository!
+# This is Andreea's repository for 'MicroServicios'
-#
+# Mine is Journals